Colin Morrison: Career

 From 2004 to March 2008, Morrison was chief executive of ACP-Natmag Magazines, a United Kingdom partnership between the National Magazine Company (owned by the Hearst Corporation) and the CVC-owned Australian Consolidated Press and was also CEO of ACP Media UK Ltd. Having established this weekly magazines group and been CEO since its formation four years before, Morrison left after selling ACP's 50% share to Hearst/NatMags.

-He was the chairman of the TV production company GRB Entertainment (2000), Pharmaceutical Press (2001-2013), the British National Formulary (2004-2013), RCN Publishing (2011-2012), Globelynx (2010-) (part of the Press Association), and Skips Educational.

-He has held several non-executive director positions: Centaur Media (2004-2103), IPCN (2008-2013), eQuoteCentral (2009-2010), Travel Weekly Group (2009-), Acclaimworks Ltd, Green Star Media Ltd, AA Media Ltd, Enthuse Group Ltd and Anthem Publishing.
-He is also a consultant to The Stage.
+Later on, Morrison was the chairman of the TV production company GRB Entertainment (2000), Pharmaceutical Press (2001–2013), the British National Formulary (2004–2013), RCN Publishing (2011–2012), Globelynx (2010–2015) (part of the Press Association), and Skips Educational.
+He has held several non-executive director positions: Centaur Media (2004–2013), IPCN (2008–2013), eQuoteCentral (2009–2010), Travel Weekly Group (2010–2017), Acclaimworks Ltd, Green Star Media Ltd, AA Media Ltd, Enthuse Group Ltd and Anthem Publishing.
+Morrison is also a consultant to The Stage.
+He has been involved in media partnerships and joint ventures with Sony, Microsoft, the BBC, Hearst, Axel Springer, Dennis, The Washington Post, Press Association and Hachette.